 As you prepare your campaign materials, follow these tips to produce a powerful ask that will sway your donors.

 - Tell a story.
-Pick a person or community that your nonprofit has directly helped and let them tell their story.
+Pick a person or community that your nonprofit has directly helped and give them a platform to tell their story.
 Focus on the recipient of your nonprofit’s services, rather than your nonprofit.
-Your supporters want to hear about real people and how they were helped, so be sure to use your recipient’s name in all materials and provide direct quotes.
+Your supporters want to hear about real people and how they were helped, so be sure to use each recipient’s name in all materials and provide direct quotes.

 - Choose a high-quality photo.
 You’ll need a high-quality, clear photo to match your story.
 Powerful photos focus on a single subject and show how the subject is being helped.
 Eye contact with the camera will connect the donor to the subject in the frame.